vcnt72/go-web-api-boilerplate/README.md

 # Golang Web API Boilerplate
 The goals are to create agnostic boilerplate which you can experiment with every technology and concept that you want.
-The only things that have been decided are on the features list and can be easily replaced anything that you want

 # Features
 - [x] Logger using Zap<br>